Ether lipid

+The term "plasmalogen" can refer to any ether lipid with a vinyl ether linkage, i.e. ones with a carbon-carbon double bond next to the ether linkage.
+Without specification it generally refers to alkenyl-acylphospholipids, but "neutral plasmalogens" (alkenyldiacylglycerols) and "diplasmalogens" (dialkenylphospholipids) also exist.

+In eukaryotes

 Biosynthesis

 The formation of the ether bond in mammals requires two enzymes, dihydroxyacetonephosphate acyltransferase (DHAPAT) and alkyldihydroxyacetonephosphate synthase (ADAPS), that reside in the peroxisome.
 Accordingly, peroxisomal defects often lead to impairment of ether-lipid production.

+The conversion of an ordinary saturated ether lipid into a plaminogen is achieved by plasmanylethanolamine desaturase (PEDS1), which catalyzes an aerobic oxidation in the endoplamic reticulum.

-Monoalkylglycerol ethers (MAGEs) are also generated from 2-acetyl MAGEs (precursors of PAF) by KIAA1363.
+Monoalkylglycerol ethers (MAGEs) are also generated from 2-acetyl MAGEs (precursors of platelet-activating factor) by KIAA1363.

 Functions

 Structural

-Plasmalogens as well as some 1-O-alkyl lipids are ubiquitous and sometimes major parts of the cell membranes in mammals and anaerobic bacteria.
-In archaea, ether lipids are the major polar lipids in the cell envelope and their abundance is one of the major characteristics that separate this group of prokaryotes from the bacteria.
-In these cells, diphytanylglycerolipids or bipolar macrocyclic tetraethers can form covalently linked 'bilayers'.
+Plasmalogens as well as some 1-O-alkyl lipids are ubiquitous and sometimes major parts of the cell membranes in mammals.
+The glycosylphosphatidylinositol anchor of mammalian proteins generally consist of an 1-O-alkyl lipid.

+1-alkyldiacyl-sn-glycerols, i.e. the ether analog of triglycerides, also occur in animals.
+They are present in very small amounts in mammals.
+They are found in very high amounts in the livers of marine animals, both vertebrates like sharks (especially spiny dogfish and ratfish) and invertebrates like squids.
+They are also found in all corals.

 Second messenger

 Differences between the catabolism of ether glycerophospholipids by specific phospholipases enzymes might be involved in the generation of lipid second messenger systems such as prostaglandins and arachidonic acid that are important in signal transduction.
 Ether lipids can also act directly in cell signaling, as the platelet-activating factor is an ether lipid signaling molecule that is involved in leukocyte function in the mammalian immune system.